By David Bottoms, REBC, RHU, CLU, ChFC

-Over the course of the past year, and by virtue of necessity given COVID-19, healthcare consumers have gotten a crash course in the use of telehealth platforms to engage with healthcare providers via virtual means.
+Over the course of the past two years, and by virtue of necessity given COVID-19, healthcare consumers have gotten a crash course in the use of telehealth platforms to engage with healthcare providers via virtual means.

 During the early days of the COVID-19 pandemic, as lockdowns were in full effect and even many doctor’s offices were shuttered, telehealth utilization soared such that, per health records company, Epic, 69% of physician “office visits” during the month of April 2020 took place via a virtual care platform.

-For healthcare providers and systems, an integrated and effectively marketed virtual care platform has the potential to increase engagement with patients while enabling the health system to ensure continuity and coordination of care within its own healthcare ecosystem which has obvious downstream financial benefit for the provider while also providing efficiencies and improved health outcomes for patients given that, with an integrated, provider-based platform, there is the potential for consistency of provider/patient relationships, electronic medical record maintenance, etc.
+For healthcare providers and systems, an integrated and effectively marketed virtual care platform has the potential to increase engagement with patients while enabling the health system to ensure continuity and coordination of care within its own healthcare ecosystem.
+This approach could result in downstream financial benefit for providers while also creating efficiencies and improved health outcomes for patients given that, with an integrated, provider-based platform, there is consistency of provider/patient relationships, electronic medical record maintenance, etc.

 In fact, one needs to look no further than the growth of “virtual-first” health plans to see how insurers such as Humana, United Healthcare and other well-known players are positioning themselves to play a significant role in the front-end of the healthcare delivery system.
-In these programs, members have access to no-cost virtual care for initial, non-emergency provider discussions and, based upon the referrals from the virtual care physician, can then seek in-person care from in-network specialists for more complex issues, lab testing, etc. In effect, these plans effectively reintroduce the “gatekeeper” role that insurers have historically played in an effort to develop lower cost coverage options for individual health care purchasers and employers sponsoring group benefit plans.
+In these programs, members have access to no-cost virtual care for initial, non-emergency provider discussions and, then based upon the referrals from the virtual care physician, members can seek in-person care from in-network specialists for more complex issues, lab testing, etc. These plans effectively use a customer-friendly spin to reintroduce the “gatekeeper” role that insurers have historically played in an effort to develop lower cost coverage options for individual health care purchasers and employers sponsoring group benefit plans.

 Of course, telehealth has its limits.
-For pediatric care, the lower potential for patient communication among other obvious limiting factors renders telehealth often less than ideal for children which is reinforced by the fact that, in 2020, only 13% of virtual care visits were for patients under the age of 18.
-Similarly, on the other end of the age spectrum and given the increased prevalence of chronic health issues and comorbid conditions in older adults, telehealth has its limits which again is validated by the fact that only 18% of telehealth visits in 2020 were for adults over the age of 50.
+For pediatric care, the lower potential for patient communication among other obvious limiting factors renders telehealth often less than ideal for children.
+Similarly, on the other end of the age spectrum and given the increased prevalence of chronic health issues and comorbid conditions in older adults, telehealth efficacy is debatable for older adults.

-The disruptive impact of COVID-19 has accelerated the pace of change in many industries and impacted consumer behavior in a myriad of ways.
-Health care providers, insurers, and employers would be wise to keep their eyes on the signals consumers are sending with respect to virtual health care preferences and calibrate their strategies to align lest they find themselves outmaneuvered by competitors more acutely focused on this new frontier.
+Nonetheless, working age adults constituted roughly 70% of telehealth utilization in 2021 and, as such, health care providers, insurers, and employers would be wise to keep their eyes on the signals consumers are sending with respect to virtual health care preferences and calibrate their strategies to align lest they find themselves outmaneuvered by competitors more acutely focused on this new frontier.